universal-mcp/applications/src/universal_mcp/applications/onedrive/README.md

-# OneDriveApp MCP Server
+# OnedriveApp MCP Server

-An MCP Server for the OneDriveApp API.
+An MCP Server for the OnedriveApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the OneDriveApp API.
+This is automatically generated from OpenAPI schema for the OnedriveApp API.

 | Tool | Description |